Actindo-AG/Documentation/Tasks/Integration/01_ManageAttributesTasks.md

 [!!User interface Attributes](../UserInterface/to-be-determined)
 [!!Manage an attribute in DataHub](../../DataHub/Integration/01_ManageAttributes.md)

-# Manage the attributes for tasks
+# Manage an attribute for tasks

 A task is an entity type.
 Like all entity types, a task is defined through a series of attributes.
 In the *Tasks* module, you can create, edit, deactivate, and delete attributes that are specific to your tasks.